wujiashu0421/SPART/docs/source/URDF_Models.rst

 URDF Models
 ===========

 SPART comes with a few URDF models ready to use.
-These models are located in ``Utilities/URDF_Models``, which should be already included in your path.
+These models are located in ``/URDF_models``, which should be already included in your path (see :doc:`/Installation`).

 Spacecraft with robotic manipulators
 ------------------------------------